-The evaluator shall examine the TSS to understand how the TOE generate templates of sufficient quality from samples at enrolment.
-The evaluator shall also examine the AGD guidance about how the TOE supports a user to enrol him/herself correctly and how the TOE behaves when low quality samples are presented to the TOE for enrolment.
+The evaluator shall examine the TSS to understand how the TOE generates templates of sufficient quality from samples at enrolment.
+The evaluator shall also examine the AGD guidance about how the TOE supports a user to enrol correctly and how the TOE behaves when low quality samples are presented to the TOE for enrolment.

-The evaluator shall examine the assessment criteria for samples to check that how the TOE creates the templates from samples based on this assessment criteria.
+The evaluator shall examine the assessment criteria for samples to determine how the TOE creates the templates from samples based on this assessment criteria.
 The assessment criteria for samples may include;